bond005/smart_chunker/README.md

 **Step 4.** The final variant for dividing the text into two chunks is the one where the semantic similarity between the first and second chunks is minimal.

 For each of the two identified chunks, this procedure is repeated recursively until the chunks are sufficiently small (less than a predefined maximum allowable chunk length).
+The resulting chunks may overlap by one sentence (although this is not always the case).

 Installing
 ----------